 \subsubsection{Linear Probe Classification}

-We follow the linear probe evaluation proposed by Kornblith~\etal~\cite{kornblith2019better}: train a single classification layer using the L-BFGS optimizer~\cite{liu1989limited}.
+We follow the linear probe evaluation proposed by Kornblith~\etal~\cite{kornblith2019better} of training a logistic regression classifier using the L-BFGS optimizer~\cite{liu1989limited}.
 We follow prior work~\cite{kornblith2019better,radford2021learning} and perform a hyperparameter sweep over the cost values in the logistic regression loss.
 We sweep over 96 values in log space from $10^{-6}$ to $10^6$.
-During the hyper-parameter sweep, we train on the train split and evaluate on the valid split.
-We choose the cost value with the best validation performance and train a final classifier on the combined train and valid instances.
+During the hyperparameter sweep, we train on the train split and validate on the valid split.
+We choose the cost value with the best validation performance and train a final classifier on the combined train and validation instances.
 We use the PyTorch~\cite{paszke2019pytorch} implementation of L-BFGS with all the default parameters except for the maximum number of iterations, which is set to 1000 similar to CLIP~\cite{radford2021learning}.
 Our evaluation metric depends on the dataset, as shown in~\cref{table:eval_datasets}, to account for class imbalance.